aitesam961/aitesam961/README.md

 ### Who I am?
 I am **Aitesam**.
 I chose Electrical Engineering as a  Profession of interest and I develop embedded solutions from hobbyist level to commercial products and sometimes, industrial equipment.
-With experienced in embedded firmware development, I am interested in RISCV & Computer Architecture, FPGAs, Quantum Computing and Space technologies.
+With experience in embedded firmware development, I am interested in RISCV & Computer Architecture, FPGAs, Quantum Computing and Space technologies.

-### Specialization
-> - Embedded Systems
-> - Electronics & IoT
-> - Computer HW & SW
-> - RISCV SoC & FPGAs

 ## My Skills